 Purpose Computes a moment (X'X) matrix from a GAUSS data set.
-Format m = momentd(dataset, vars); Input dataset string, name of data set.
-Kx1 character vector, names of variables. vars or Kx1 numeric vector, indices of columns.
-These can be any size subset of the variables in the data set, and can be in any order.
-If a scalar 0 is passed, all columns of the data set will be used.
-Defaults are provided for the following global input variables so they can be ignored unless you need control over the other options provided by this procedure.
+Format m = momentd(dataset,vars); Input dataset vars string, name of data set.
+Kx1 character vector, names of variables. or Kx1 numeric vector, indices of columns.
+These can any order. be any size subset of the variables in the data set, and can be in If a scalar 0 is passed, all columns of the data set will be used.
+Defaults ar be ignored this proced e provided for the following global input variables so they can unless you need control over the other options provided by ure.
 Global Input con scalar, default 1.
 1 a constant term will be added.
-0 no constant term will be added. miss scalar, default 0.
-0 there are no missing values (fastest).
-1 do listwise deletion, drop an observation if any missings occur in it.
-2 do pairwise deletion.
-This is equivalent to setting missings to 0 when calculating m. scalar, default 0, the number of rows to read per iteration of row the read loop.
+0 no constant term will be added. miss scalar, default 0. there are no missing values (fastest). do listwise deletion, drop an observation if any missings occur in it. do pairwise deletion.
+This is equivalent to setting missings to 0 when calculating missings may be a standard setting missings to 0 when calculating missings and 0 when calculating missings are a standard setting missings to 0 when calculating missings are a standard setting missings and 0 when calculating missings are a standard setting missings and 0 when calculating missings are a standard setting missi row scalar, default 0, the number of rows to read per iteration of the read loop.
 If 0, the number of rows will be calculated internally.
-If you get an Insufficient memory error message, or you want the rounding to be exactly the same between runs, you can set the number of rows to read before calling momentd.
-Output MxM matrix, where $M = K + \underline{\hspace{1cm}}$ con, the moment matrix constructed by calculating X'X where X is the data, with or without a constant vector of ones.
+If you get an Insufficient memory error message, or you want the rounding to be exactly the same between runs, you can set the number of rows to read before calling momentd .
+Output т MXM matrix, where $M = K + \con$ , the moment matrix constructed by calculating X'X where X is the data, with or without a constant vector of ones.
 Error handling is controlled by the low order bit of the trap flag.